xoseperez/pcf8583/README.md

 PCF8583 Real Time Clock and Event Counter Library for Arduino

+You can read about this library in my blog: http://tinkerman.eldiariblau.net/counting-events-with-arduino-and-pcf8583/

 ## Whys

 ### Why is your folders structure the way it is?